 Updating business managers with what you need to know, right now:

-This quarter’s legal update looks at immigration and employment law, mainly with regards to the ongoing Covid-19 pandemic.
+This quarter’s legal update looks at a number of recent developments in immigration and employment law.

 Pressed for time?
 Skip ahead.

 Employment Law with James D. Kondopulos

 S1:01 Mandatory Paid Sick Leave in British Columbia

 S1:02 Wrongful Resignation Claims